 Even in one dimension there are many interesting situations where the above coarsening exponents are unknown.
-The simplest case is a diffusion equation that can describe coarsening in systems with a nonconserved order parameter [1].
+The simplest case is a diffusion equation which can describe coarsening in systems with non-conserved order parameter [1].
 Recently, the persistence characteristics for the diffusion equation process have been investigated [19] numerically and theoretically by an approach close to the IIA.
 Given the enormous role played by the diffusion equation in science, surprisingly little is known about its underlying coarsening process [20].

-Another well-known coarsening process is the 1D timedependent Ginzburg-Landau equation for a scalar nonconserved order parameter [1].
+Another well known coarsening process is the 1D timedependent Ginzburg-Landau equation for a scalar nonconserved order parameter [1].
 In this system, domains do not move and the coarsening proceeds via flipping of the shortest domains.
 The minimum size grows logarithmically [45], so it is convenient to define the coarsening exponents in terms of the minimum size L rather than time t.
-This process is solvable in that the domain size distribution $P_n(L) = L^{-2}\mathcal{P}(n/L)$ is known [45,1].
+This process is solvable in that the domain size distribution, $P_n(L) = L^{-2}\mathcal{P}(n/L)$, is known [45,1].
 The same expression holds for the domain number distribution.
 Some coarsening exponents are simple, $\nu = 1$ and $\delta = \sigma = \infty$.
-In contrast, the persistence exponent $\theta \cong 0.175$ 075 8 [4] is nontrivial.
-This process resembles the $q \rightarrow 1$ Potts model, where $\psi = \theta$ as well.
+In contrast, the persistence exponent, $\theta \cong 0.1750758$ [4], is non-trivial.
+This process resembles the $q \to 1$ Potts model where $\psi = \theta$ as well.

-It would be interesting to extend of our work to coarsening systems with a conserved order parameter.
-Besides the dynamical exponent z=3 little is known even for the onedimensional Ising model with Kawasaki spin-exchange dynamics [46].
-The coarsening exponents ψ and δ appear to be nontrivial for the Ising-Kawasaki model [47] as well.
+It would be interesting to extend of our work to coarsening systems with conserved order parameter.
+Besides the dynamical exponent z = 3 little is known even for the one-dimensional Ising model with Kawasaki spinexchange dynamics [46].
+The coarsening exponents ψ and δ appear to be non-trivial for the Ising-Kawasaki model [47] as well.
 Another possible direction is to study the coarsening exponents for the natural generalization of the ballistic annihilation process, the N-species Lotka-Volterra process [15,48].

 In summary, we introduced the domain size distribution and showed that it obeys scaling and is characterized by two independent nontrivial decay exponents.
 The survival probabilities of a domain and an unreacted domain are described by the exponents ψ and δ , respectively.
-Generally, these exponents obey $0 \le \psi \le \theta$ and $\psi \le \nu \le \delta$.
-In most examples the above inequalities are strict; however, there are counterexamples where $\psi = \theta$ and/or $\delta = \nu$.
+Generally, these exponents obey $0 \le \psi \le \theta$ and $\psi \leq \nu \leq \delta$.
+In the most examples the above inequalities are strict; however, there are counter examples where $\psi = \theta$ and/or $\delta = \nu$.
 For the 1D T = 0 q-state Potts-Glauber model we developed the IIA that predicts the correct qualitative behavior of the domain size and number distributions and even reasonable estimates for the decay exponents.
-We also worked out the analytically tractable limits of $q \rightarrow 1$ and $q \rightarrow \infty$.
+We also worked out the analytically tractable limits of $q \to 1$ and $q \to \infty$.
 It still remains, however, to obtain the exact behavior for general q.
-This might be possible using the techniques used in studies of single-spin persistence [6.8,12].
+This might be possible using the techniques used in studies of single-spin persistence [6,8,12].
 In a static version of the Potts model, an exact solution was presented and exponential decay of the domain density still occurred.
 It was also shown analytically that the coarsening exponents in the solvable deterministic ballistic annihilation model and the stochastic $q = \infty$ Potts model are identical.

-These results indicate that several nontrivial decay laws underlie the evolution of elementary processes such as the nonequilibrium Ising model.
+These results indicate that several nontrivial decay laws underlie the evolution of elementary processes such as the non-equilibrium Ising model.
 These nontrivial exponents do not emerge naturally from studies of traditional quantities such as spatiotemporal correlations.
-It remains a challenge to find and obtain these underlying "hidden" exponents from a
+It remains a challenge to find and obtain these underlying "hidden" exponents from a more systematic method.
+It is also intriguing to determine whether an entire hierarchy or a finite number of independent decay modes are present in these systems.